Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: DETAILS ON EXPERIMENTS

-\section{Details on Experiments}
+\section{DETAILS ON EXPERIMENTS}

 This section presents the details of the experiment implementation.
-We test on~an Atari game, BeamRider, from the Arcade Learning Environment (ALE) \cite{bellemare2013arcade} to empirically validate the performance of the model-free algorithm, SoBiRL.
-The reward provided by ALE serves as the ground truth, and for each trajectory pair, preference is assigned to the trajectory with higher accumulated ground-truth reward.
-We compare SoBiRL with DRLHF \cite{christiano2017rlhf} and a baseline algorithm SAC \cite{haarnoja2018sac,haarnoja2018sacauto}.
-Both SoBiRL and DRLHF harness deep neural networks to predict rewards, while the baseline SAC receives ground-truth rewards for training.
-The experiments are produced on a server that consists of two Intel® Xeon® Gold 6330 CPUs (total 2$\times$28 cores), 512GB RAM, and one NVIDIA A800 (80GB memory) GPU.
+We conduct the RLHF task on three Atari games from the Arcade Learning Environment (ALE) \citep{bellemare2013arcade} and three Mujoco environments \citep{todorov2012mujoco} to empirically validate the performance of the model-free algorithm, SoBiRL.
+The reward provided by the original environments serves as the ground truth, and for each trajectory pair, preference is assigned to the trajectory with higher accumulated ground-truth reward.
+We compare SoBiRL with the bilevel algorithms DRLHF \citep{christiano2017rlhf}, PBRL \citep{shen2024bilevelRL}, HPGD \cite{thoma2024HPGD}, and a baseline algorithm SAC \citep{haarnoja2018sac,haarnoja2018sacauto}.
+All the bilevel solvers harness deep neural networks to predict rewards, while the baseline SAC receives ground-truth rewards for training.
+Additionally, we also test on a synthetic bilevel RL experiment to verify the convergence rate of the model-based algorithm, M-SoBiRL.
+The experiments are produced on a workstation that consists of two Intel® Xeon® Gold 6330 CPUs (total 2$\times$28 cores), 512GB RAM, and one NVIDIA A800 (80GB memory) GPU.
+We have made the code available on \href{https://github.com/UCAS-YanYang/SoBiRL}{https://github.com/UCAS-YanYang/SoBiRL}.